 Fortunately, there are alternatives available.
 'It is now possible to achieve the look you want without the challenges and maintenance the real material can bring,' says Jo Oliver, Director at Stone & Ceramic Warehouse.

 'Wood-effect porcelain tiles, for example, can also be supplied in large formats, which reduces the potential for leaks,' she adds.

 Now’s the time to bring your personality into your bathroom decor.
-If bright colours and bold patterns bring you joy, then you are more likely to enjoy spending time in your bathroom.
+If bright colors and bold patterns bring you joy, then you are more likely to enjoy spending time in your bathroom.

 Another way to elevate your bathroom design is to switch up your brassware.

 To make a real impact in a small shower room or wet room, use the same tiles on the floor as on the walls.
 Not only will this add wow-factor to your bathroom, but the continuous running pattern creates a sleek, seamless look.
 Think of it as the equivalent of using a bold wallpaper.

 In contrast, larger bathrooms benefit from definitive zones.
-Use different colours and materials as markers in your bathroom, such as tiles in the shower or around a vanity unit.
+Use different colors and materials as markers in your bathroom, such as patterned or colored bathroom tiles in the shower or around a vanity unit.

 Another option is to add privacy screens in front of the shower or WC, which can be particularly useful for busy family bathrooms.

 - See also: Shower room ideas – looks and layouts for a bathroom focused on the shower